mmitss/mmitss-az/src/mrp/snmp-engine/README.md

 ```

 ## Requirements
-- Physical network connection between the host machine (hosting the SnmpEngine) and the target SNMP device (traffic actuated signal controller)
+- Physical network connection between the host machine (hosting the SnmpEngine) and the target SNMP device (NTCIP-1202 compliant traffic actuated signal controller)

 ## Configuration

 In the mmitss-phase3-master-config.json (config) file, configure the values of following keys:
-- `config["SignalController"]["IpAddress"]` by the IPv4 address (string) of the signal controller
+- `config["SignalController"]["IpAddress"]`: IPv4 address of the signal controller (string)
-- `config["SignalController"]["NtcipPort"]` by the NTCIP Port (int) of the signal controller
+- `config["SignalController"]["NtcipPort"]`: NTCIP Port of the signal controller (integer)
+- `config["PortNumber"]["SnmpEngine"]`:  UDP port number on the host.
+Note: change only if default port number is already occupied on the host machine